-The final tab can be used to add additional network protocols.
+The network entry in the Navigation Pane can be used to add additional network protocols.

 Pressing the Create New Network Port button will add a further network protocol, up to the maximum number of ports supported by the target device.
 Pressing the Create New Virtual Port button performs a similar operation, but will add a port capable of emulating a serial connection over TCP/IP.
 Either type of port can be deleted by selecting it in the Navigation Pane and by pressing ALT+DEL or by selecting the delete toolbar option.